 Have you discovered that your email address or other sensitive information is on the dark web?
 Don’t know what it means or what you should do?
-First, don’t panic and continue reading — we’ve got you covered.
+Don’t panic – read along and set up your next steps.

-In this blog post, we’ll explain what it means if your email or other personal data is found on the dark web, what you should do, and how you can make sure your sensitive data does not appear on the dark web.
+In this blog post, we’ll explain what it means if your email or other personal data is found on the dark web, what you should do, and what measures you can take to ensure your sensitive data does not appear on the dark web.
 Without further ado, let’s jump in.

 What does it mean when you find your email on the dark web?

 The dark web is a mysterious place.
-It is the part of the internet that requires a specialized browser and a little bit of effort to visit.
-Thanks to its scary name, the dark web has a vile reputation for being a place where cybercrooks roam free and sell everything that is illegal.
-In part, this definition is accurate.
-Read this blog post to have a better idea of what the dark web is and why it exists.
+It’s found in the deep web – an unindexed section of the internet that requires a specialized browser to access.
+Thanks to its spooky name, the dark web has developed a peculiar reputation.
+It’s known as a place where cybercrooks roam freely and sell illicit goods.
+There’s some truth to it.

-If you ever discover that your email or any other sensitive information was found on the dark web, here are a few things you should do to mitigate any cybersecurity risks.
+If you ever discover that your email or any other sensitive information was found on the dark web, first — don’t panic.
+It’s a scary situation to be in, but it’s not the end of the world, and you can take quick steps to secure as much of your data as possible.
+Here are a few things you should do to mitigate any cybersecurity risks.